choreonoid/choreonoid-doc/en/agxdynamics/agx-continuous-track.rst

     enableLockToReachMergeCondition: false

 3. As the result the parameters to be considered are as below.
-   Firstly comment out of allof the setting below and check the motion of crawler. (the below parameters are default value.)
+   Firstly comment out of allof the setting below and check the motion of the track. (the below parameters are default value.)

   .. code-block:: txt